ignite/cli/docs/guide/interchange/03-walkthrough.md

 ## Order Book

-In this chapter you will build learn details about the order book and the containing commands.
+In this chapter, you will learn details about the order book and the containing commands.
 The next chapter contains the code for the implementation.
 First, learn what you are going to implement.

-To use the exchange start from creating a order book for a pair of tokens:
+To use the exchange, start by creating an order book for a pair of tokens:

 ```bash
 interchanged tx dex send-create-pair [src-port] [src-channel] [sourceDenom] [targetDenom]